-In his six years at Royal Roads, Geoff Archer has been invited to give conference presentations all over the world, and has authored numerous academic works on the topics of entrepreneurial thinking, experiential learning, microfinance and sustainable business.
+Geoff Archer has been core faculty for Entrepreneurship at Royal Roads since 2009.
+He has been invited to give conference presentations all over the world and has authored numerous academic works on the topics of entrepreneurial thinking, experiential learning, microfinance and sustainable business.
 Archer holds the first utility patent granted to a Royal Roads faculty member.
 He is currently working to commercialize this potentially life-saving traffic safety innovation in Europe, Hong Kong and Japan.
 In addition to his professorial responsibilities, Archer is also the director of the Eric C. Douglass Centre for Entrepreneurial Studies.
-In this capacity he has opened an office in downtown Victoria to engage the community at large, has mentored myriad student and alumni with their businesses and connected investors to RRU stakeholders with practical business models that make a difference.
+In this capacity he has mentored myriad entrepreneurial student and alumni and connected investors to Royal Roads stakeholders with practical business models that make a difference.
 Archer is a former senior vice president of Partnerships for the International Council for Small Business and Entrepreneurship and a past president of the Canadian Council for Small Business and Entrepreneurship.

 For the past several years, Archer has also been teaching Entrepreneurship and Strategy in the Master of Technopreneurship program at Nanyang Technological University in Singapore (typically ranked top 15 in the world).
 This builds upon his previous visiting professor stint at the University of Nottigham’s campus in Ningbo, China.
 There he identified and coached student businesses, produced an entrepreneurship conference for the Ningbo business community and served on the team that negotiated government incubator space.
 Prior to his time at Royal Roads, Archer taught entrepreneurship at Duke University, Oregon State University and the University of Virginia.
-He also has more than twenty years of entrepreneurial and corporate intrapreneurial work experience, including starting businesses inside of ExxonMobil, Hewlett-Packard and Yahoo!, Inc.
+He also has more than 20 years of entrepreneurial and corporate intrapreneurial work experience, including starting businesses inside of ExxonMobil, Hewlett-Packard and Yahoo!, Inc.

 Archer holds a Bachelor of Arts in Public Policy from Duke University’s Terry Sanford Institute (1994), a Master of Environmental Management from Duke University’s Nicholas School of the Environment (1995), a Master of Business Administration from Cornell’s Johnson Graduate School of Management (1999) and a PhD in Business Administration from the Darden Graduate School of Business at the University of Virginia (2009).